Michael Steinwender

-Michael Steinwender (born 4 May 2000) is an Austrian professional footballer who plays as a centre-back for club Heart of Midlothian.
+Michael Steinwender (born 4 May 2000) is an Austrian professional footballer who plays as a centre-back for German club VfL Bochum.

-Career
+Club career

-Steinwender is a product of the youth academies of Baumgarten, Rapid Wien, Mattersburg and AKA Burgenland.
+Steinwender is a product of the youth academies of ASK Baumgarten, Rapid Wien, SV Mattersburg and AKA Burgenland.
 He began his senior career with the reserves of Mattersburg in 2017.
-He made his professional debut with Mattersburg in a 2–0 Austrian Football Bundesliga win over St. Pölten on 20 June 2020.
-On 19 August 2020, he transferred to St. Pölten, signing a 3-year contract.
-On 31 August 2021, he moved to Hartberg, again signing a 3-year contract.
+He made his professional debut with Mattersburg in a 2–0 Austrian Football Bundesliga win over SKN St. Pölten on 20 June 2020.
+On 19 August 2020, he transferred to St. Pölten, signing a three-year contract.
+On 31 August 2021, he moved to TSV Hartberg, again signing a three-year contract.

-Hearts

 On 21 January 2025, Steinwender joined Scottish Premiership club Heart of Midlothian on a three-and-a-half year contract for an undisclosed fee.

+On 23 June 2026, Steinwender signed a three-year contract with VfL Bochum in Germany.

 International career

 Steinwender is a youth international for Austria, having represented the Austria U18s and U19s.